DZIQ: 2010-2020: Under the Inquirer Group

-Revitalization

-In May–June 2015, it went into massive programming changes together with the consolidation of Inquirer platforms, after the appointment of former ABS-CBN News veteran Jake Maderazo as Station Manager and Arlyn dela Cruz (who once worked in the foundation of the Net 25 Eagle News Service in 2001 up until her resignation in 2013) as the station's News Manager by the president of TRBC, Paolo Prieto, following the new tagline, "Bayang Nagtatanong, Mamamayang Naguusisa".
-Tarpaulins signifying the rebirth of Radyo Inquirer was placed in different locations, while the "Balita sa Kalsada" news service showed in the LED walls across Mega Manila from time to time.
-In July 2015, radyo.INQUIRER.net (part of INQUIRER.net) was launched, its owned news site showcased articles in Tagalog language as reported by Radyo Inquirer reporters and columns from the anchors including Den Macaranas, Ira Panganiban, Brenda Domato, Jake Maderazo and Arlyn Dela Cruz.

-Radyo INQUIRER also partnered with the Voice of the Youth, sending their youth volunteers, to beef up the reportorial team that will deliver credible and extensive news coverage, in time for the 2016 elections.

-Its programming consists of newscasts airing at 7 am, noon, 5 pm, and 10 pm, hourly news updates and up-to-date news coverage and different programs including public affairs, public service, children's, entertainment, lifestyle, religious, sports, and youth-oriented programs cater to the audience and partnerships with COMELEC, NEDA, GSIS, SSS, Metropolitan Manila Development Authority, MTRCB, Ayala Corporation, Metro Pacific Investments Corporation, San Miguel Corporation, Philhealth and DOST, to name a few.
+In May 2015, following the appointment of former ABS-CBN News veteran Jake Maderazo as Station Manager and former Eagle News Service anchor Arlyn dela Cruz as the station's News Manager, Radyo Inquirer adapted the taglines "Bayang Nagtatanong, Mamamayang Naguusisa" and "Balanseng Pagbabalita, Walang Takot na Pamamahayag".

 Radyo Inquirer celebrated its 5th anniversary at the Resorts World Manila on September 9, 2015.

 In March 2016, Radyo Inquirer launched their smartphone application.
 In May 2016, the "TeleRadyo"-formatted videostreaming channel of Radyo Inquirer began its broadcast via BEAM TV's digital subchannel, coinciding with the 2016 Philippine elections.
 In April 2018, the station gradually phased out the Radyo Inquirer brand after 8 years of usage.

 In August 2018, the station launched its first station ID anthem Bayang Nagtatanong, Mamamayang Nag-uusisa.
 The lyrics of the anthem was composed by the station's news director Arlyn Dela Cruz and performed by the band Por Da Lab.

-Radyo Inquirer also got two new slogans namely, "Balanseng Pagbabalita, Walang Takot na Pamamahayag " and "Bayang Nagtatanong, Mamamayang Nag-uusisa!"

-DZIQ silently went off the air sometime in 2020 during the community quarantine and after its legislative franchise to operate the station had lapsed.
-The television counterpart followed suit at the end of 2020.
+Sometime in 2020, during the community quarantine and after its legislative franchise to operate the station had lapsed, Radyo Inquirer went off terrestrial air.
+It continued its broadcasts online.
+The television counterpart ceased its broadcast at the end of 2020.
 The following year, Radyo Inquirer was relaunched as Radyo Inquirer On-Line, with some of its programs migrated to digital platforms.